japanesebonsai/johnjacob-muli-skills-showcase/README.md

-# John Jacob Muli Skills Showcase
+# John Jacob Muli - Skills Showcase

-A creative personal portfolio for **John Jacob Muli**, a third-year BS Computer Science student at Cebu Institute of Technology - University.
+A creative personal portfolio by **John Jacob Muli**, a third-year BS Computer Science student at Cebu Institute of Technology - University.
 The site presents education, skills, projects, experience, and contact details through an interactive single-page experience built for the IT & Operations Skills Showcase Challenge.

 ## Overview